aunitt/sitigrid-blockchain-poc/new-member/README.md

 # Part 5: Adding a new member to a Fabric network on Amazon Managed Blockchain

+> **Note that Part 5 hasn't been fully tested as we've not yet needed to test with multiple members**

 Part 5 will help you to add a new member running in a different AWS Account to the Fabric network you created in [Part 1](../sitigrid-fabric/README.md).
 After adding the new member you will create a peer node for the member and join the peer node to the channel created in [Part 1](../sitigrid-fabric/README.md).
 The new peer node will receive the blocks that exist on the new channel and will build its own copy of the ledger.
 We will also configure the Fabric network so the new